-‘Putin is a fool’: Intercepted calls reveal Russian Army in disarray
+‘Putin Is a Fool’: Intercepted Calls Reveal Russian Army in Disarray

 SERGEY TO MOTHER: Mom, this war is the stupidest decision our government ever made, I think.

 ILYA TO PARTNER: What else do they say?
 When is he going to finish all this, Putin?
-(Expletive).
+Fuck.

 He says everything is going according to the plan and the timeline.